Dyan Marie

 • "The Dundas Square", International competition for the City of Toronto, Toronto, Winning proposal for artworks located at Young and Dundas St., one block site area to be designed as a major public square.
 Upon winning the competition the art agreement was withdrawn.
 Budget: $2,500,000, 1998/9.

-• Public Art For Whitby Psychiatric Hospital, Whitby Psychiatric Hospital, Finalist, 1995
+• Public Art for Whitby Psychiatric Hospital, Whitby Psychiatric Hospital, Finalist, 1995

 • "Public Art Ideas Competition for Toronto's Inner Harbour", City of Toronto, Honorable Mention, Budget: $750,000,1993